Saudi Arabia (Kingdom of Saudi Arabia)

 TAXIS (marked green cabs) are very convenient way of getting around.
 First km $2, onward $0.5/per km.

-Arabic food is one of my top favourites cuisines, even in my home town I go to a local Arabic shop for halva, falafel, stuffed grape leaves with rice, olives and 3 most popular side dips: Labneh (yogurt cheese), Mutabal (baked eggplant with oil), Hommus (chickpeas with tahini)– which taste nowhere better but in Arabic countries.
-Lime and cardamom are symbolic flavours of Arabia.
+Arabic food is one of my top favorite cuisines, even in my home town I go to a local Arabic shop for halva, falafel, stuffed grape leaves with rice, olives and 3 most popular side dips: Labneh (yogurt cheese), Mutabal (baked eggplant with oil), Hommus (chickpeas with tahini)– which taste nowhere better but in Arabic countries.
+Lime and cardamom are symbolic flavors of Arabia.

-Having visited number of Middle East countries I can say the only right way to exploring this interesting part of the world is sinking into a local atmosphere, by visiting places attended by residents.
-Shisha bars, local restaurants, these are the places to see real Arabia.
+Having visited a number of Middle East countries I can say the only right way to explore this interesting part of the world is sinking into a local atmosphere, by visiting places attended by residents.
+Shisha bars, and local restaurants, are the places to experience real Arabia.
+In this travel guide to Saudi Arabia I’m dropping below few top places to eat in Riyadh.

 Where to eat in Riyadh?